 Recognising your own risk factors can also be really important so keeping a diary of how you feel can be valuable.

 Talking therapies or psychological approaches aim to help you identify and overcome negative thought patterns associated with depression.
+They are usually recommended for mild to moderate cases of depression.
+Unfortunately access to talking therapies can be fairly limited on the NHS.

 If depression comes back